 This can become a little bit of an issue if both units in your duplex are currently occupied.

 Because if a sale falls through before closing and you’ve already given your tenant notice, you may be dealing with a situation that leaves you with a vacant unit while you work to put the duplex back on the market.
 The reason that’s an issue is because there’s very little potential that you’ll find someone to fill in that gap.
 Who would want to move in and out in as little as 2 months or less?

 To protect yourself from situations like these, ensure that the earnest money the buyer puts down is non-refundable.

 This way, you’ll know that they are committed to the purchasing decision.
 If they back out, they’ll pay the price and you’ll have a financial buffer for any time that your property was left vacant.

 Surviving an Appraisal

 No one wants to be caught off-guard by an appraisal, prepare yourself on the front-end.

 Most anyone that’s ever sold a home is aware of how nerve-wracking appraisals can be.
-Even after a successful negotiation process has included with two parties in mutual agreement, appraisals can
+Even after a successful negotiation process has included with two parties in mutual agreement, appraisals can be make or break.

 Appraisals are especially dangerous once you've accepted an FHA financed offer.